21st Century Fox to tread carefully with streaming video

 Also on Tuesday, Fox reported better-than-expected quarterly revenue and profit, helped by growth in its cable network and film studio businesses.

-The company reported a 12 percent rise in revenue to $7.89 million, which beat analysts' average estimate of $6.25 billion, largely driven by the box-office success of "Dawn of the Planet of the Apes" and "The Fault in Our Stars."
+The company reported a 12 percent rise in revenue to $7.89 million (4.93 million pounds), which beat analysts' average estimate of $6.25 billion, largely driven by the box-office success of "Dawn of the Planet of the Apes" and "The Fault in Our Stars."

 Fox shares rose 1.6 percent to $33.85 after the bell on Tuesday.